dmcgurn1/weather-averager/README.md

 # weather-averager
-This is a python project that collects weather data from the 4 following sources:
+This is a python project that collects weather data for the current hour from the 4 following sources:

 OpenWeather API, MetOffice Weather API, BBC Weather website, yrno website,